Cold Showers

 Myth: "Cold showers boost immune system"

-Reality: One study found fewer sick days, but this could be behavioral.
+Reality: One randomised controlled trial found 29% fewer sick days taken[6].
 The immune mechanism isn't proven.

-Reality: One study found fewer sick days, but this could be behavioral.
+Reality: One randomised controlled trial found 29% fewer sick days taken[6].
 The immune mechanism isn't proven.

 Myth: "Cold showers burn significant fat"